by Brittany Hawley, '17

 her faith and found answers to many of her questions.
 After graduating with her

-bachelor’s degree, Wekyer accepted her first job, teaching band at a Catholic
+bachelor’s degree, Weyker accepted her first job, teaching band at a Catholic

-Still interested in examining her faith, Wekyer decided to
+Still interested in examining her faith, Weyker decided to

 enroll in a graduate theology program.
 Through her studies, she learned about

 religious life.
-After much discernment, Wekyer decided to join an order of Sisters
+After much discernment, Weyker decided to join an order of Sisters

 in Nashville, Tennessee.
 While grateful for the experience and fellowship of

-religious life, Wekyer eventually felt called to return to Wisconsin and
+religious life, Weyker eventually felt called to return to Wisconsin and

 decided not to profess her final vows.

-Back in Wisconsin, Wekyer continued teaching and found purpose
+Back in Wisconsin, Weyker continued teaching and found purpose

 in parish work, where she saw the importance of mental health and how many of